The MAK Center for Art and Architecture

 I heavily based the visual identity based on the architectural plan of the Schindler House, which is the main address for the MAK Center for Art and Architecture.
 The house has a unique pinwheel based design where the structure proposes a rethinking of space as an open, communal system.

-This simple form tells the structure of the Center throughout the system.
+This simple pinwheel form reflects the structure of the Center throughout the system.

 Typeface System